Online Colleges in Louisiana

 Whether you’re finishing a degree you already started or starting fresh, online learning can provide a flexible and affordable way to fulfill your educational goals.

-As early as 2012, the NES reported that 4.1% of students in Louisiana were already enrolled in completely online degree programs, and another 11.4% were enrolled in a hybrid of online and on-campus courses.
-Those numbers continue to grow as more students take advantage of this new style of learning.
+As of 2018, the NCES reported that 11.4% of students in Louisiana were enrolled in fully online degree programs, and another 23.4% were enrolled in a hybrid of online and on-campus courses.
+Those numbers continue to grow as schools add more online learning options.

-Another excellent school for online students is Northwestern State University of Louisiana, which offers more than 40 online degree programs from associate’s to doctorate level.
+Another excellent school for online students is Northwestern State University of Louisiana, the state’s first and largest electronic campus.
+They offer more than 40 online degree programs across all levels.

 Information about online degree programs and courses offered at public institutions across the state can be accessed through Louisiana Online.
 The site brings together the Louisiana Community and Technical College System, the Louisiana University System, the University of Louisiana System, and Southern University System, greatly expanding course selection for online learners.